Last updated on October 24, 2025

 One of the best things about colorless cards is the ability to use colorless mana rocks like Sol Ring and Thran Dynamo to pay for them.
 Because colorless mana rocks that produce multiple mana are more popular than ones that produce mana of a specific color, they synergize well with very expensive colorless creatures or spells that can have a big impact on the game.

-Some good payoffs for playing a colorless deck are cards like All Is Dust or Ugin, the Spirit Dragon’s -X ability, which clears your opponent’s permanents from the board while allowing you to keep yours.
+Some good payoffs for playing a colorless deck are cards like All Is Dust or Ugin, the Spirit Dragon’s -X ability, which clear your opponent’s permanents from the board while allowing you to keep yours.

 Can You Use Colorless Cards in Any Commander Deck?